Energiewende: Initial phase 2013–2016

-Energy efficiency has a key but currently under-recognised role to play.
-Improved energy efficiency is one of Germany's official targets.
-Greater integration with adjoining national electricity networks can offer mutual benefits — indeed, systems with high shares of renewables can use geographical diversity to offset intermittency.
+Energy efficiency plays a key but under-recognised role.
+Energy efficiency is one of Germany's targets.
+Integration with national electricity networks can offer benefits.
+Systems with high shares of renewables can use geographical diversity to offset intermittency.

 Germany invested €1.5 billion in energy research in 2013.

-Of that the German federal government spent €820 million supporting projects ranging from basic research to applications.
+The German Federal Government spent €820 million supporting projects ranging from basic research to applications.
 The federal government also foresees an export role for German expertise in the area.